Linuxander/linuxander/README.md

 ### Hi, I'm Alexander!

 Coding is what I do for a living.
-Seeing our external and internal customers benefit from my contributions is satisfying.
+Seeing external and internal customers benefit from my contributions is satisfying.
 Given the complexity of cloud technologies, I provide optimal solutions quickly due to my years of experience, which helps maintain the teams velocity.

 - 👔 I am on a mission to find a job opportunity with a company that values experience, continuous learning, and dedication.
 - 🚀 Every day I am refining my technical skills in either Web Development, RESTful API, CI/CD, or Infrastructure-as-Code.